 The Challenge: Attention Is Scarce, Especially in Golf

 At the start, the Cactus Club wasn’t even called that.
-I was writing about Arizona golf trends, hoping people would care.
+I was writing about Arizona golf trends, hoping people would take an interest in them.
 But I learned two fast lessons:

 1. Golfers aren’t scrolling for education — they’re craving identity.